 Get rid of the "Trophy habit",

-National team an manufacturer team trophy competition will be an important part of the UCI BMX World Cup Series.
+National team and manufacturer team trophy competition will be an important part of the UCI BMX World Cup Series.
 A national team competition will motivate television viewers from each country to support their national team.
-After having seen a BMX World Cup television program, viewers from a particular country will surely watch next show to see how their national team is doing.
+After having seen a BMX World Cup television program, viewers from a particular country will surely watch the next show to see how their national team is doing.
 The same effect occurred during the Dutch national “AVRO TV BMX series” in the early eighties, when a system with provincial teams was applied.
-In a big way the same principle used in soccer at continental and world level.
+In a big way this is the same principle used in soccer at continental and world level.

 Riders competing in the UCI BMX World Cup Series must be easy recognizable for the viewers.
 Riders’ uniforms must show clearly to the audience for which country a rider competes.
 On the other hand, the typical BMX look should be maintained as much as possible (details later).

 As you may know, ATB/MTB has gained a lot of recognition from the inside BMX people as well as from the outside people.
 Many current BMX racers, but also former BMX racers, have added ATB/MTB racing to their activities.
 Especially downhill and dual slalom racing seems to be perfect for BMX racers.
 Several well-known BMX riders have won downhill and slalom competitions in the past few years.
 Even downhill world titles have been won by them (Mike King-USA; Anne-Caroline Chausson and others).

 Also ATB/MTB magazines speak highly of the above mentioned riders in their articles, and it seems to be that they are respected now as adult sportsmen and women!
 So, when these riders race their BMX bike, one says they are involved in a children’s sport?
 When the same riders win downhill races, they are considered as adult sportsmen, committing an adult sport!
 Only difference ........., the bike !